koreader/koreader/README.md

 ./kodev build
 ```

-If you want to compile the emulator for Windows you need to run:
+If you want to compile the emulator for Windows run:
 ```
 ./kodev build win32
 ```

-To run Koreader on your developing machine
+To run Koreader on your developing machine:
 ```
-./kodev run ./test
+./kodev run
 ```

 To run unit tests:
 ```
+./kodev test base
-make test
+./kodev test front
 ```

-To run Lua static-analysis for KOReader:
+To run Lua static analysis:
 ```
 make static-check
 ```